harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 done
 ```

-##Gzip output files to save space on the disk and allow star to run correctly downstream.
+## Gzip output files to save space on the disk.
 ONLY RUN THIS ONCE

 ```bash
 for AlignDir in $(ls -d /home/groups/harrisonlab/project_files/phytophthora_fragariae/alignment/star/vesca_alignment/*/*)